-This feature is available only in MyID Desktop, and is not currently available in the Self-Service App.
+This option is supported in MyID Desktop, and in the versions of the Self-Service App and the Self-Service Kiosk released with MyID 12.10 or later.

 OPACITY

 Select one of the following options:

 - None Do not attempt to perform OPACITY personalization. - OPACITY without Pairing Codes Personalize the OPACITY CVC but do not set an OPACITY pairing code. - OPACITY with Pairing Codes Personalize the OPACITY CVC and generate and set an OPACITY pairing code.